|BCN2230||Construction Materials and Methods I|

-This course provides a comprehensive overview of the construction superintendent's role in the construction process.
-Generally accepted practices among construction superintendents are explored in detail.
+This course provides a comprehensive overview of the project manager's role in the construction process.
+Students will use their knowledge of estimating, scheduling, materials and methods of construction to manage a simulated construction project.
 Lab fee required.

 An overview of estimating.
 Topics include the analysis and determination of costs, the classification of materials, labor and subcontracted work into the smallest manageable units and the development of a simple estimate.
 Lab fee required.